I’ve been thinking a lot about the time in my life where everything seemed to suck.

 I did find myself turning to self-care and hobbies.
 Even with two small kids 16 months apart I made time for writing, doing yoga, doing the moms30for30, trying new creative hobbies, having a glass of wine each night, listening to more podcasts, opening another online platform.
 I enjoyed it, I would have urged you to do it too.
 But when I look back I see that it was a distraction.

 I needed to work on my thoughts before I could work on my actions.
+I needed working on my thoughts to be my main goal and self-care to be the support to that.
+It couldn’t be the other way around.

 There is a certain power that confirmation bias can have over our lives.
 If we are thinking that life sucks, that will be all we see.
 If we think that things are tough but they are also beautiful too, we will see that.
 You will find what you are looking for.